Skip to main content

 What will you do next? – The adventure continues.

 We said at the start that you should review your project at all stages before moving on to the next and you should also review what you have done at the end, to help others that will follow in your footsteps.
 Think about finding a critical friend, someone who you trust that will ask you some difficult questions (and may also have some of the answers).
-It's much better to be answering these questions over a coffee rather than with an angry District Commissioner shouting down the phone.
+It's much better to be answering these questions over a coffee rather than with an angry District Lead Volunteer shouting down the phone.

 Request for your Network event to be hosted on our website